ultralytics/ultralytics/docs/en/guides/parking-management.md

 - **Parking Space Detection**: Accurately identifying available and occupied spaces.
 - **Surveillance**: Enhancing security through real-time monitoring.
 - **Traffic Flow Management**: Reducing idle times and congestion with efficient traffic handling.
 Images showcasing these applications can be found in [real-world applications](#real-world-applications).

+### How scalable is the parking management solution with YOLO11?

+The solution is highly scalable, supporting small lots to large multi-level parking structures.
+By adjusting compute resources and camera coverage, you can expand the system to monitor numerous parking spaces simultaneously.

+### Does the system support alerts for parking violations?

+We currently don't support this feature yet.
+However, you can implement parking violation alerts using third-party tools or custom integrations.
+With tools like object detection APIs and real-time notification systems, you can configure alerts for:

+- **Unauthorized Parking**: Detect vehicles parked in reserved spots.
+- **Double-Parking**: Identify vehicles blocking other parked cars.
+- **Overstayed Vehicles**: Monitor parking durations and notify when time limits are exceeded.

+These features can be customized by connecting YOLO11’s detection output to external alerting services like SMS, email notifications, or mobile apps.